JetBrains/guide/sites/dotnet-guide/tutorials/blazor-essentials/data/index.md

 }
 ```

-`User`: The owner of the to do item.
+The `User` class: The owner of the to do item.

 ```cs
 public class User